thexant/BotReadme/index.md

 ### War Orders

-War Orders are server-wide objectives that players can work toward together:
+Orders are server-wide objectives that players can work toward together:

 #### User Commands:
 - `/orders` - View the current order